GoFetchDeliveries/api/README.md

 1) First, create a user account in the staging [web app](http://www.go-fetch.com.au/webappstaging) and add a card with a test number `4242 4242 4242 4242`.

-2) Next, send a [POST sessions](endpoints/sessions.md#create) request with your GoFetch email and password and get your API authentication token.
+2) Next, send [create a session](endpoints/sessions.md#create) request with your GoFetch email and password and get your API authentication token.
 This only needs to be done once when you setup your API integration, since the authentication token does not change.
 You can then store your authentication token securely and use it for all other API requests in the future.

 3) Check that your authentication works with a `hello_world` request.